 As mentioned, messages sent through Mobile Text Alerts are primarily sent using short codes.
 So the primary use of a short code is, of course, to send text alerts.

-Beyond that, your account comes with some free short code keywords.
+Beyond that, your account comes with at least 1 free short code keyword.
 A keyword is a particular word that you can tell people to text in to subscribe to your texts.
 (For example, "Text UPDATES to 74121 to subscribe to our notifications!")

-Your account comes with free keywords on our long code (10-digit number) as well, but having a shorter number for people to text in to can be an advantage.
+Your account comes with a free keyword on our long code (10-digit number) as well, but having a shorter number for people to text in to can be an advantage.